There is only one thing that makes the church of the Lord Jesus Christ Relevant to the World.

 We Need to Realize that God’s People will Always Be Facing the Same Threats to Undermine Biblical Worship and True Christian Ministry

-- We face the same demonic opposition that aims at the same outcome, which is apathy and a love of the world
+- We face the same demonic opposition that aims at the same outcome, which is to confuse good and evil and to infiltrate the house of God with the wicked

 - The Word of God itself warns us about worldly methods and that bad leadership will always be an issue for God’s people